kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. Pronator quadratus
 	E. Flexor pollicis longus

-#### Answer: A. Flexor carpi ulnaris - ?
+#### Answer: A. Flexor carpi ulnaris (FCU) - *FALSE* = C. Flexor digitorum profundus (FDP) - TRUE
+- The median and ulnar nerve both innervate flexor digitorum profundus.
+Flexor carpi ulnaris is innervated by the ulnar nerve only.
+Flexor digitorum superficialis and flexor pollicis longus are innervated by the median nerve.
+Pronator quadratus is innervated by the anterior interosseus nerve, which is a branch of the median nerve.

 ### Q1.53
 The hand muscle likely to be affected by compression of the median nerve in the carpal tunnel is:

-	A. Flexor pollicis brevis
+	A. Flexor pollicis brevis (FPB)
 	B. Opponens digiti minimi
-	C. Flexor pollicis longus
+	C. Flexor pollicis longus (FPL)
 	D. Dorsal interossei
 	E. Palmar interossei

-#### Answer: C. Flexor pollicis longus - ?
+#### Answer: C. Flexor pollicis longus (FPL) - *FALSE* = A. Flexor pollicis brevis (FPB) - TRUE
+- The recurrent branch of the median nerve innervates the thenar compartment of the hand, including flexor pollicis brevis, abductor pollicis brevis and opponens pollicis.
+Therefore, if the median nerve were compressed, all of these muscles could be affected.
+The dorsal interossei, palmar interossei and opponens digiti minimi are all muscles of the hand that are innervated by the deep branch of the ulnar nerve.
+Flexor pollicis longus is innervated by the median nerve, but it is a forearm muscle that is proximal to the carpal tunnel, so it would not be affected by compressing the median nerve in the carpal tunnel.

 ### Q1.54
-The carpal bone most commonly dislocated by a fall on an outstretched hand is:
+The carpal bone most commonly _dislocated by a fall on an outstretched hand_ (FOOSH) is:

 	A. The trapezoid
 	B. The lunate